A story in Premier Office Magazine 2021, published by KBS.

 Currently half the world lives in a city; soon 70% will.
 Buildings use 40% of the world’s electricity.
 In the U.S. alone, the value of commercial real estate tops a trillion dollars.
 And much of this asset class is still run with spreadsheets, clipboards, and outdated software.

 Meanwhile, building operators are being asked to do more with less.
 Mobile workforces, climbing energy costs, complex IT needs, and rising occupant expectations are forcing operational staff to find better ways to work.

 Gridium crafts beautiful, easy-to-use tools for the way buildings work now: mobile, always-on, and data-driven.
 Whether you are managing energy use, coordinating vendors, or communicating with occupants, your software should make your job simpler, not more complex.

 Tom Arnold is co-founder and CEO of Gridium.
 Prior to Gridium, Tom Arnold was the Vice President of Energy Efficiency at EnerNOC, and cofounder at TerraPass.
 Tom has an MBA from the Wharton School of Business at the University of Pennsylvania and a BA in Economics from Dartmouth College.
 When he isn’t thinking about the future of buildings, he enjoys riding his bike and chasing after his two daughters.

 Adam runs the product team at Gridium.
 Formerly he co-founded TerraPass, and before that worked at Tellme and Trilogy.
-He has an MBA from Wharton and a BS from Stanford, neither of which impress his one-year-old daughter.
+He has an MBA from Wharton and a BS from Stanford, neither of which impress his young daughter.

 Travis Putnam is a Co-Founder and Managing Partner at Navitas Capital.
 His current investments include Gridium, Matterport, PlanGrid, Enmetric, Building Robotics, and SNTech.
 Travis holds a degree in Economics from the Wharton School at the University of Pennsylvania with a concentration in Finance.